 Employees with dedicated workspaces at home may find it easier to stay productive than those without. - Have more visibility in the office

-In-office employees may receive more recognition and opportunities. - Work in roles better suited for hybrid work
+In-office employees may receive more recognition and opportunities.

 How to solve it: